 As search becomes increasingly complex and powerful, the fundamental question remains: will an algorithm ever be as good as turning to one’s left and asking a random person the same question?
 As Google continues to make radical improvements in its search capability, other search engines, computer scientists, and search providers are turning to a more human solution over algorithms.

 As technology and the internet have not only become more ever-present in our lives but also more accessible to people of all ability levels and backgrounds, search engines have adapted by investing in understanding something called “semantic search”.

 Put plainly, semantic search allows search engines to move away from traditional keyword-centric search algorithms, and instead focus on how people naturally speak and/or ask each other questions.
-It’s pretty complex, but the results have been the building blocks of what has made Google the dominant search provider online for the past decade.
+It’s pretty complex with the process for diamond stores san diego jewelrystoresd.com, but the results have been the building blocks of what has made Google the dominant search provider online for the past decade.
 Moreover, it was one of the focuses of the Hummingbird update.

 What does this mean, in practical terms?
 Ten or fifteen years ago, to find out how tall a celebrity was, the query might have looked like angelina jolie height.
 By contrast, now you can type how tall is angelina jolie and not only will you get the same if not better answers, but also Google may provide an answer in-search.
 In fact, not only may Google provide an inline answer 25% of the time or more, but it’s often correct.
 So correct, sometimes, that it also includes a sly joke in the answer it provides.

 Though technology has improved considerably, there’s still no algorithmic match for what a person can do.